-Hey there fellow hackers and pen testers!
-If you’re reading this article, I assume you’ve got a passion for staying ahead in the game and mastering the tools that help us win big in the world of cybersecurity.
-Today, I’m going to share a powerful technique that has been in my arsenal for quite some time now: tunneling traffic using Chisel, an SSH-based solution over HTTP.
+Hey there, fellow hackers and pen testers!
+If you’re reading this article, you are passionate about staying ahead in the game and mastering the tools that help us win big in cybersecurity.
+Today, I will share a powerful technique that has been in my arsenal for quite some time now: tunneling traffic using Chisel, an SSH-based solution over HTTP.

 Chisel is a fast, reliable, and versatile tool that can help us bypass firewalls, intrusion detection systems, and other security measures by tunneling our traffic over HTTP.
 It’s an invaluable resource when you’re on a red team engagement or just exploring the boundaries of a network.

-In this article, we’ll dive deep into the world of Chisel, exploring its functionality, setup, and use cases.
+In this article, we’ll explore the world of Chisel, its functionality, setup, and use cases.
 I’ll provide plenty of examples and code snippets along the way, and by the end of this article, you’ll be a Chisel expert, ready to tunnel your way to victory!

 So, let’s dive in!